Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 4. When prompted, log in using the default credentials admin/store (remember to change these later).

-5. If you see a screen of migration steps, click Execute all pending steps.
+5. If you see a page of migration steps, click Execute all pending steps.

-6. Verify that you can access the edit and admin views using http://localhost:nnnnn/episerver (where nnnnn is the port number that is already displayed in the URL).
+6. Verify that you can access the edit and admin views using http://localhost:nnnnn/episerver (where nnnnn is the port number already displayed in the URL).

 If you have difficulty accessing Commerce Manager from edit view: